doughtnerd/BeatHub/README.md

 ## Description

-A tiny and fast Beatsaver custom beatmap browser & downloader for your computer.
+A tiny and fast song browser and downloader for Beat Saber!

 ## Features